Planning Lessons That Teach Every Student

 I’d like to start this welcome page by saying that I understand the frustrations that sometimes accompany differentiating instruction.
 This site is meant to be interactive and helpful for anyone looking to design or find differentiated instruction lesson plans for their classroom.
 Please browse this site and check back often for new ideas.
 I hope you will also take a moment to leave a comment or share this site with friends and colleagues.
-With that said, I realize that you are probably very busy, so, to save you some time, Click Here for the best rated differentiation resources on Amazon.com.
+With that said, I realize that you are probably very busy, so, to save you some time, Click Here for some of the best rated resources on Amazon.com.

 If you have a success story or tips to share with other teachers, please leave a comment at the bottom of any post that interests you.
 I’ll be glad to approve any helpful tips or stories that are submitted in the comments section.
 I know that a lot of people don’t have their own website, but still have plenty of great ideas to share.
 Sometimes we mistakenly assume that great ideas are common knowledge.
 Usually they are not.
 Please share what you know or have tried in your classroom!
 If you have a blog or other website, please help people to find this site by adding us to your blogroll.
-Thanks in advance, and I hope you find something useful here!
+Thanks in advance, and I hope you find something useful here.

 Interested in differentiating?
 I’m updating this welcome page right now because I came across something (free) that I think is potentially very useful.
-Sometimes, when it comes to differentiating instruction, it is easy to fall into the trap of just using what might be called “traditional” classroom tools.
+Sometimes, when it comes to this particular model of teaching, it is easy to fall into the trap of just using what might be called “traditional” classroom tools.
 Projects that can be hung on a wall are great, but today’s kids are surrounded by so much action that you might want to try a different approach.
 This is especially true with students who might be resistant to the “normal” things we do in school.
 If you have spent any time in a classroom at all, you have certainly come across these students.
 They are the ones that they don’t really prepare you for when you are reading books and learning about theories in college.

 Differentiating instruction is all about taking the actual student into account when planning for lessons.
 It is a simple idea, but one that can be quite intimidating when you are used to dealing with a whole class model.
-Sometimes when the idea of differentiating instruction is introduced to teachers, it comes across sounding as though there will need to be a different lesson plan for each child in every subject.
-Actually, differentiating instruction does not have to be anywhere near that extreme.
+Sometimes when the idea of differentiating is introduced to teachers, it comes across sounding as though there will need to be a separate lesson plan for each child in every subject.
+Actually, things do not have to be anywhere near that extreme.
 This is a video of Ken Robinson.
 He has an entertaining, yet thoughtful, take on how our current system of education has come about.
 His thoughts on appreciating the creativity of children make sense and anyone going into teaching should give them a listen.
 You may want to read more by Ken Robinson after you watch it.

-Finding Ways to Differentiate Instruction
+Finding Ways to Teach Every Student

 Another reason I have chosen to build this site is to showcase items with an affordable price tag.
 If you have ever visited a specialty teacher store, you know that you can easily spend a couple of hundred dollars on supplies for your classroom and still manage to carry everything to the car in one trip.
-If your district is investing in getting your classroom differentiated, I’m happy for you.
+If your district is investing in getting your classroom transitioned, I’m happy for you.
 If however, the burden of setting up engaging centers and fascinating stations and has fallen on your shoulders, the links provided here should save you some money.
 Here is a link to see low priced activities for differentiated classrooms.

+My own past quests for teaching supplies led me to Amazon.
+I never realized how many teaching supplies were available on Amazon until I started searching online out of frustration.
+The prices are at least comparable on almost any teaching supplies you could want.
 Usually they are better than what I was able to find at the nearest teacher store.
 The selection is pretty good too.
 Another bonus is that they are such a well established company.
 That means that your order will actually arrive when and where you need it.

 You can go directly to Amazon to search things out on your own, but I hope you will use my links to these products.
 I have spent a fair amount of time sorting these for you so that you will only find useful items.
 You probably do not want to read another college textbook.
 If you do buy through one of my links, I will receive an affiliate commission from Amazon (it doesn’t change your price).
 That commission will in turn allow me to retire early and buy an island, or at least a cup of coffee on the way to work!
-I hope you will find something here that helps you and your students as you set up your own differentiated classroom.
+I hope you will find something here that helps you and your students as you set up your own successful classroom.
 Please follow this link if you would like to jump straight to a list of resources for differentiated instruction lesson plans.